-There have been various claims that human influence has an impact on climate change.
+According to various research human influence has an impact on climate change.
 Increasing human and other activities have been shown to have huge negative impacts on the environment.
 This includes the extinction of species due to environmental damage.
 Also, the spread of malicious illnesses to populations living near certain areas.

-It’s important to acknowledge that the opposite view may be correct:
+You can acknowledge the opposite view may be correct:

 It’s impossible to say what’s driving such dramatic temperature changes now.
 Additional studies would aid to understand whether human activity creates an undesired effect.
 There is no concrete proof for all these claims.

 You feel the need to write an argumentative essay in high school or in a composition class.
 It often asks you to argue for one position and include terms like “argue” or argument,”.
 And it usually takes the shape of a question.

 Has the growing usage of the internet had a positive or negative impact on education?
 Support your argument with evidence.
 The prompt may also be more open-ended in possible arguments you could make.